txt/ase19/docs/hw8.md

 - Count how often this row `i` has dominates(i,j) <0` with the other 100 rows
 - Sort this rows by that count

-Hand in the first 4 and the last 4 rows in that sort.
+Hand in a file `rowsBestRest.md` containing the first 4 and the last 4 rows in that sort.
 You should be seeing  something like the following (i.e.  the best rws have lowest weight , faster acceleration, longest miles per hour).